Hyblaea puera: HpNPV

 The NPV which enters the insect gut, lyses in the alkaline environment of the midgut, releasing virions.
 Virions invade the columnar cells of midgut epithelium and integrate DNA into the nucleus of midgut cells.
 Later the viral DNA takes over control of the cellular machinery to reproduce itself.
 The ECVs which are the progenies released into the haemocoel from the midgut cells are more infectious than the PIBs and mediate disease spread within the insect body.
 A rapid spread of infection in the insect body leads immediately to cessation of feeding and later on, to death.
 Even in the fully mature larvae, HpNPV can kill in 60–72 hours, making it one of the fastest acting insect viruses.

 The discovery of virus disease on H. puera was a major breakthrough in the teak defoliator management research.

-As food
+Relation to humans

-The teak moth, in Indonesia known as entung jati, is commonly eaten in the regions where they thrive.
+The teak moth is commonly eaten in the regions where they thrive.
 They are usually caught for consumption at the cocoon stage, at which point they are easily collected from the ground.
-This serves as an essential, readily accessible source of protein for the villagers, commonly farmers, around these areas.
+This serves as an essential, readily accessible source of protein for local villagers, commonly working as farmers,.
+In Javanese, they are known as entung jati.